Education in England: State-funded schools

-Independent schools
+Private schools

 Approximately 7% of school children in England attend privately run, fee-charging private schools.
 Some independent schools for 13–18-year-olds are known for historical reasons as 'public schools' and for 8–13-year-olds as 'prep schools'.
 Some schools offer scholarships for those with particular skills or aptitudes, or bursaries to allow students from less financially well-off families to attend.
 Independent schools do not have to follow the National Curriculum, and their teachers are not required or regulated by law to have official teaching qualifications.
-The Independent Schools Inspectorate regularly publishes reports on the quality of education in all independent schools.
+The Independent Schools Inspectorate (ISI) regularly publishes reports on the quality of education in independent schools that are members of the Independent Schools Council, while other independent schools in England are inspected by Ofsted.

-School subjects

-State-funded schools are obliged to teach thirteen subjects, including the three core subjects of English, Mathematics and Science.
-The structure of the 2014 national curriculum is:

-All schools are also required to teach religious education at all key stages, and secondary schools must provide sex and relationship education.